Differential graded Brauer groups over dg-rings: Defining the graded Brauer group of a graded commutative ring

 \begin{Prop} Let $A$ be a graded $R$-algebra, and it is finite generated as $R$-module.
 Then the following conditions are equivalent: \begin{enumerate} \item $A$ is graded separable $R$-algebra. \item $A_\wp$ is graded separable $R_\wp$-algebra, for any gr-prime ideal $\wp$. \item $A_m$ is graded separable $R_m$-algebra, for any maximal graded ideal $m$. \end{enumerate} \end{Prop}

 Proof.
 (1) $\Rightarrow$ (2) $A_\wp=R_\wp\otimes_R A$, by remark \ref{properties of graded seperable algebra}, $A_\wp$ is graded separable algebra over $R_\wp$.\\ (2) $\Rightarrow$ (3) is trivial.\\ (3) $\Rightarrow$ (1) Since $A_m$ is graded separable over $R_m$, that is $A_m$ is graded projective $(A_m)^e$-module.
 Thus, $A_m$ is graded flat $(A_m)^e$-module.
 Therefore, by the lemma \ref{flatness is local property}, $A$ is graded flat.
 Since $A$ is finite generated $R$-module and $J(A)=A\delta(A)$, then it is clear that $J(A)$ is also a finite generated $R$-module.
-It follows that $A$ has a finite presentation as $A^e$-module.\\ Now use the following two facts:\\ 1.
-A module of finite presentation is flat if and only if it is a finitely generated projective;\\ 2.
-A graded module $M$ is a graded flat module over a graded ring $R$ if and only if $M$ is a graded and flat $R$-module \cite[Proposition 3.4.5]{Hazrat}.\\ Therefore, $A$ is a projective $A^e$-module.
+It follows that $A$ has a finite presentation as $A^e$-module.\\ Now use the following two facts: \begin{enumerate} \item A module of finite presentation is flat if and only if it is a finitely generated projective; \item A graded module $M$ is a graded flat module over a graded ring $R$ if and only if $M$ is a graded and flat $R$-module \cite[Proposition 3.4.5]{Hazrat}. \end{enumerate} Therefore, $A$ is a projective $A^e$-module.
 By \cite[Proposition 1.2.15]{Hazrat}, $A$ is graded projective $A^e$-module, whence graded-separable over $R$. \dickebox

 \begin{Prop} Let $A$ be a graded $R$-algebra which is finitely generated as $R$-module.
-Then $A$ is graded separable if and only if $A/mA$ is graded separable over $R/m$, for any maximal graded ideals $m$. \end{Prop}
+Then $A$ is graded separable if and only if $A/mA$ is graded separable over $R/m$, for any maximal graded ideal $m$. \end{Prop}

 Proof. $''\Rightarrow''$ By the remark \ref{properties of graded seperable algebra}, $A/mA=A\otimes_RR/m$ is graded separable over $R/m$, for any maximal graded ideal $m$.\\ $''\Leftarrow''$ It is easy to prove that $R_m/mR_m\cong R/m$.
 Then we have